 The short answer is yes, Etsy print on demand makes money.

-But not everyone that runs an Etsy store makes money.
+But not everyone who runs an Etsy store makes money.
 Some shop owners only make a little money, while others make a lot of money.

-How much money you make depends on how good you are with creating listing images, researching Etsy trends, and finding the right niche.
+How much money you make depends on how good you are at creating listing images, researching Etsy trends, and finding the right niche.

 It can be difficult to tell the amount of money that someone has made on print on demand if they only give the gross revenue numbers.